Nuke928/Puush-indicator/README.md

 ## Usage

+Add your puush API key in ~/.puush.rc in one line.

 Run puush_indicator.py

-You need to set your puush API key in PUUSH_API_KEY.
-Preferably add this to your .bashrc:
-> export PUUSH_API_KEY=maikey

 ## Todo